-Driving on islands in general is not for the faint of heart.
-Many road systems in Caribbean locales aren't the same as in other countries.
-Of the 780 kilometers of highways on the island, nearly half are unpaved.
+Driving on the island of Dominica is not for the faint of heart.
+Of the 484 miles (780km) of highways on Dominica, nearly half are unpaved.
 Cars are driven on the left-hand side.

 Stoplights and road signs are rare on most roadways, sidewalks even rarer, and many roads are still not equipped with two proper lanes to let both sides of traffic pass at the same time.
 Road surfaces are poor and don't have much grip, so driving in rainy conditions is very difficult.
 Sizeable potholes are plentiful and the asphalt is not intact on many roads.
 Blind corners and hairpin turns are abundant.